Broiler Chicken Antitrust Litigation

 In our Third Amended Complaint filed on January 31, 2018, plaintiffs added Defendants Mar-Jac Poultry, Claxton Poultry, and Harrison Poultry.
 Additionally, the Third Amended Complaint identifies Allen Harim, Case Foods, Amick Farms, and Keystone as co-conspirators who participated in the conspiracy, but are not formally named as Defendants.

 Were you affected by the alleged broiler chicken conspiracy?

-If you purchased broiler chickens between 2008 and today from any of the following companies or their subsidiaries, you may have overpaid: Koch Foods, Inc., Tyson Foods, Inc., Pilgrim’s Pride Corporation, Perdue Farms, Inc., Sanderson Farms, Inc., Wayne Farms, LLC, Mountaire Farms, Inc., Peco Foods, Inc., Foster Farms, House of Raeford Farms, Inc., Simmons, Fieldale Farms Corporation, George’s, Inc., or O.K.
+If you purchased broiler chickens between 2008 and today from any of the following companies or their subsidiaries, you may have overpaid: Koch Foods, Inc., Tyson Foods, Inc., Pilgrim’s Pride Corporation, Perdue Farms, Inc., Sanderson Farms, Inc., Wayne Farms, LLC, Mountaire Farms, Inc., Peco Foods, Inc., Foster Farms, House of Raeford Farms, Inc., Simmons, Fieldale Farms Corporation, George’s, Inc., O.K.
 Foods, Inc., Mar-Jac Poultry, Claxton Poultry, or Harrison Poultry.

 If you would like to discuss your legal options, please contact Joe Bruckner or Brian Clark at email@example.com or at 612-339-6900.